 So how can you as a small business owner avoid the fate of David Mikkelson and Snopes.com?
-What can you do to keep your website from being held hostage by a website or digital marketing company?
+What can you do to keep your website from being held hostage by a website or internet marketing company?

 Remember those four questions I asked you to think about towards the beginning of the article?
 Did you know the answers?
 Let’s dive into them some more now.

 If you didn’t register your company’s domain yourself, but a website developer did instead, you probably don’t own your domain.
 If you’re not sure, you can go here and enter your domain name to do what’s known as a WHOIS search to find out.